MaksimIM/JaynesProbabilityTheory/chapter4.md

-###Exercise 4.5
+##Exercise 4.5

-It seems that from Bayesian perspective the conjecture is tautological.
+It seems that from a Bayesian perspective the conjecture is tautological.
 If "reliability of conclusion" means some precise minimum of posterior odds ratio in favor of the $i$th hypothesis, then one has to keep collecting data until that odds ratio is achieved.
 So, tautologically, the minimum ASN is obtained by the procedure in which one stops collecting further data after the requisite odds ratio (for any of the hypothesis under consideration) is attained for the first time.